ohiowebpro/ohiowebpro/README.md

 - 👋 Hi, I’m Eric.
 Currently working with Roots Sage, JavaScript, Tailwind, and Blade in DDEV local environment, building WordPress for clients.
+- Started working with Laravel again in 2024